syncfusion/ej2-react-docs/src/treegrid/treegrid/getting-started.md

 This section explains the steps required to create a simple Essential JS 2 TreeGrid and demonstrates the basic usage of the TreeGrid control in a React application.

+To get start quickly with React Tree Grid, you can check on this video:

+`youtube:dQcIAoSgARc`

 ## Setup for Local Development

 You can use [`create-react-app`](https://github.com/facebookincubator/create-react-app) to setup the applications.